Jarooshie/PyQt5-ColorPicker/README.md

 </p>

 <p align="center">
-  <i>Please note that the app above is the 'example.pyw' code, The class itself ONLY contains the Color Picker shown at the top left</i>
+  <i>Please note that the app above is the 'example2.pyw' code, The class itself ONLY contains the Color Picker shown at the top left, Consider checking out 'exmaple.pyw' for better understanding.</i>
 </p>

 ## Requirements